Wicklow Parish, New Brunswick

-Wicklow is a civil parish in Carleton County, New Brunswick, Canada, forming the northwestern corner of Carleton County.
-It comprises a single local service district and parts of one town and one village, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Wicklow is a geographic parish in Carleton County, New Brunswick, Canada, forming the northwestern corner of Carleton County.

+Prior to the 2023 governance reform, for governance purposes it was comprised a single local service district and parts of one town and one village, all of which were members of the Western Valley Regional Service Commission (WVRSC).

 The Census subdivision of Wicklow Parish includes all of the parish outside the two municipalities.

 Origin of name

 The parish may have been named after the town of Wicklow or County Wicklow in Ireland.
 William Francis Ganong listed its origin as uncertain.

 History

 Wicklow was erected in 1833 as part of the five-way split of Kent Parish.
 The parish extended west to include part of Maine claimed by New Brunswick.